Changing Lines Guide

 Begin with the main hexagram

 The main hexagram gives the field.
-If the field is Waiting, the line moves inside waiting.
+If the field is Waiting, the changing line moves inside waiting.
 If the field is Conflict, the line moves inside conflict.
-Without the main hexagram, the line becomes a loose sentence with too much room for projection.
+Without that field, the line becomes too easy to overread.

 Line position matters

 The first line often speaks from the beginning.
-The second line is more settled inside.
+The second line is more settled inside the lower trigram.
 The third line is exposed and often strained.
-The fourth line is near power but not fully in command.
-The fifth line is often central.
-The top line may show excess or completion.
+The fourth line is near authority but not fully secure.
+The fifth line carries responsibility.
+The top line shows excess, completion, withdrawal, or the end of the pattern.

-If several lines change, do not simply add their meanings like a list.
-Look for a shared theme.
-Are they all warning against haste?
-Are they showing pressure at different levels?
-Are they moving toward a clearer relating hexagram?
+When several lines change, do not add their meanings like a shopping list.
+Look for sequence, contrast, and shared pressure.
+Are the lines warning against haste at different levels?
+Are they showing a movement from private hesitation to public action?
+Is one line clearly stronger because of position?

 No changing line is still a reading